DaviWicks/CS122Project/README.md

 ## Data Analysis and Visualization Plan (Author #2)

-The second author will analyze the collected data using Python libraries such as `pandas` and `numpy`.
-The analysis will focus on identifying trends such as the most frequent artists, dominant genres, and BPM distributions.
-Visualizations such as bar charts, line graphs, and histograms will be created using `matplotlib`.
-These visuals will help users interpret patterns in the data.
-This portion of the project will focus on transforming raw data into meaningful insights.
+For visualization, the program will generate multiple plots to clearly present the results of the analysis.
+A bar chart will be used to display the most popular genres based on their frequency in the dataset.
+A line graph (time series) will illustrate how certain genres or artists trend over time across Beatport charts.
+Additionally, a histogram will be used to show the distribution of BPM values, helping identify common tempo ranges in electronic music.
+These visualizations will be created using libraries such as Matplotlib or Seaborn.
+The visualizations will help users quickly interpret patterns and trends in the data, such as which genres are rising or declining in popularity and what tempo ranges dominate the charts.

 ## Future Improvements